sjsu-library/unionist/_template/unionist--text-0092.md

   criminal.
 She was charged with giving instruction, but there was no<br>  pretence that she has inculcated bad principles.
 He had heard of a land where<br>  this might be criminal, but it was a land where despots reigned.
-Her crime<br>  consisted in this, that she had given light to thoses who were in mental<br>  darkness—had taught those who were ignorant, to read the bible.
+Her crime<br>  consisted in this, that she had given light to those who were in mental<br>  darkness—had taught those who were ignorant, to read the bible.
 It was true<br>  that the persons to whom she had given instruction were descendants of that<br>  unfortunate race, who were even in a state of slavery in this country.
 He said<br>  this not to their